Contributed By ACSV Legal

 Consequently, PE funds have faced harsh operating conditions so far this year, especially those with existing portfolio investments in exposed sectors (eg, real estate, hospitality, retail, and related supply chains, etc), and have, in many cases, been forced to make difficult funding decisions, as local portfolio companies’ cash flows have become exhausted.

-Consequently, for those portfolio companies that survive 2021, it is likely that EBITDA margins and exit multiples will be reduced, exit horizons extended, internal rates of return (IRRs) suppressed, and carried interests squeezed.
+Consequently, for those portfolio companies that survived 2021, it is likely that EBITDA margins and exit multiples will be reduced, exit horizons extended, internal rates of return (IRRs) suppressed, and carried interests squeezed.

 Despite these challenges, it has not all been doom and gloom, and perhaps unsurprisingly, some PE investors have used the difficult business conditions to invest at more attractive valuations in the hope of a steep post-COVID-19 recovery.
 In addition to opportunistic PE, the trend continues for regional PE to seek exposure to certain industry sectors in Vietnam, including but not limited to, real estate, logistics, healthcare, education, manufacturing, supply chain and infrastructure.